 Instances - shows the title of the items that contain your search term and indicates how many times the term occurs.
-If the item is currently stored in Your Media Library and not on your Kindle, an Amazon label is shown next to the title.
 The list is ordered by the number of occurrences of the search term in each item, however, if the term is found in the book you are currently reading, it will be listed first regardless of the number of occurrences.